emberjs/data/README.md

             type: 'PUT',

             success: function(data) {
-                // data is a hash of key/value pairs representing the model
+                // data is a hash of key/value pairs representing the record
                 // in its current state on the server. store.didUpdateRecord(model, data);
             }